site24x7/plugins/radius_server_status/Readme.md

 The agent will automatically execute the plugin within five minutes and user can see the plugin monitor under Site24x7 > Plugins > Plugin Integrations.

-The plugin only checks if the radius server is online by sending a Access-Request packet.
-If the Access-Accept packet is received the plugin monitor will be in up state and down in vice versa.
+The Radius Server Status plugin will then send an Access-Request packet to the specified Radius server and monitor the response.
+If an Access-Accept packet is received, the plugin monitor will be in the "up" state, indicating that the Radius server is online.
+If there is no response or an Access-Reject packet is received, the monitor will be in the "down" state, indicating that the Radius server is offline.